KDE/libkscreen/backends/wayland/README.txt

                                                             <sebas@kde.org>

-QUESTIONS

-- Is the socket monitored for disappearing? -- nope, limitation in QFileSystemWatcher
-- Where is the socket file cleaned up?
-- Can the ConnectionThread tell me when a Wayland server appears, or do we assume the server is always already there? (create client, then start server should work?) -- No, we assume the server is already there and doesn't die on us.

 TODO

 - Add modes to configwriter
 - Add more output data to configwriter
-- autotest for outputs
-- autotest for modes
 - waylandserver picks up config changes
 - autotest for server roundtrip with new config
-- Make sure config is updated on server shutdown
 - WaylandScreen takes aggregate size of outputs for now (should ask compositor in the future?)
 - create Edid from output-internal information (which?)
 - update Output object
 - update Screen object

+DONE

+o autotest for outputs
+o autotest for modes
-o handle callback's Done signal? how to trigger? >> interfacesAnnounced()? o create Modes from wl_output callback o verify and fix m_outputMap
+o Make sure config is updated on server shutdown o handle callback's Done signal? how to trigger? >> interfacesAnnounced()? o create Modes from wl_output callback o verify and fix m_outputMap